 - Use reference with annotations.
-Choosing this option will take advantage of the gene and mRNA annotations on the sequences as described above.
-This would typically be annotated genome sequences.
-See section 19.14.1 for more information.
-Note that only gene annotations are needed (not mRNA) if you select Prokaryote when you click Next. - Use reference without annotations.
-This option is well-suited when using e.g. EST libraries that are not annotated.
-For this, you need to have a list of sequences.
-Each sequence in the list will be treated as a "gene" (or "transcript").
-Note that the Workbench will treat this as prokaryote (meaning it will not look for new exons (see section 19.14.2) and it will assume that the sequence has no introns).
-A reference without annotations is typically obtained by importing a fasta file into the Workbench.
+Typically, this option is chosen when you have an annotated genome sequence.
+Choosing this option means that gene and mRNA annotations on the sequence will be used if you choose the option Eukarotes in the next window.
+If you choose the option Prokaryotes in the next window, the annotations of type gene only are used.
+See section 19.14.1 for more information. - Use reference without annotations.
+This option is suitable for situations like mapping back reads to un-annotated EST consensus sequences.
+The reference in this case is a list of sequences.
+A common situation is for a multi-fasta file to be imported into the Workbench to be used for this purpose.
+Each sequence in the list will be treated as a "gene" (or

+"transcript").
+Note that the Workbench uses prokaryote settings here.
+This means that it does not look for new exons (see section 19.14.2) and it assumes that the sequences have no introns).